Running Small to Medium Models (Pipelined Execution)

 validate_onlyrun, you can run full compilation with

-This section of the quick start shows how to execute these steps on a CPU node.
+This section of the Getting Started Guide shows how to execute these steps on a CPU node.

 validate_only step is very fast, enabling you to rapidly iterate on your model code.
 Without needing access to the CS system wafer scale engine, you can determine in this